John Smoltz: Philanthropy

 Smoltz and his good friend Jeff Foxworthy hosted the charity event "An Evening With Smoltz and Friends" on November 9, 2008, at the Verizon Amphitheater in Alpharetta to raise money for the John Smoltz Foundation, which has supported numerous charitable endeavors in the Atlanta area over the past decade.

 Smoltz is the Atlanta host for Big League Impact, an eight-city fantasy football network created and led by longtime Cardinals pitcher and former teammate Adam Wainwright.
 In 2015, the organization raised more than $1 million for various charitable organizations.

-Smoltz and fellow former Atlanta Braves first baseman Ryan Klesko were named in a tax dispute involving conservation easement for a 1,546-acre non-cash donation the two made on behalf of a partnership the two formed in the early 1990s.
-On 25 April 2024, the court cleared the two of fraud charges, but reduced the assessed value of the donated easement to one-tenth of the claimed amount, and imposed a 40% penalty.
+Smoltz and Ryan Klesko, his former teammate on the Braves, were named in a tax dispute involving conservation easement for a 1546 acre non-cash donation that they had made.
+On April 25, 2024, the court cleared the two of fraud charges, but reduced the assessed value of the donated easement to one-tenth of the claimed amount, and imposed a 40% penalty.

 Accomplishments

-Fans at Turner Field stand and applaud after Smoltz's 3000th career strikeout on April 22, 2008.
+Fans at Turner Field stand and applaud after Smoltz's 3,000th career strikeout on April 22, 2008.